-You may feel unconvinced about the importance of defrosting in the refrigerator even after having the auto defrosting option in the freezer.
-Those auto defrosting features clean the evaporator coils and do not attend the inner freezer.
-Here, some benefits of defrosting regularly.
+You may feel unconvinced about the importance of defrosting in the refrigerator even after having the auto-defrosting option in the freezer.
+It cleans the evaporator coils and does not attend the inner freezer.
+Here, are some benefits of defrosting regularly.

 1. Defrosting helps in maintaining the efficiency of the freezer